Xilinx/Vitis_Model_Composer/Examples/AIENGINE/DSPlib/fir_ssr/README.md

 This example demonstrates using the AI Engine 'FIR Asymmetric Filter' block with an SSR of 4 in Vitis Model Composer to achieve a high throughput and comparing the results to the Simulink FIR block.

-Each stream input to the filter block has a thoughput of close to 1 GSps.
-To get to this number the following factors are in play:
+Each stream input to the filter block has a thoughput of close to 1 GSPS for a total of 4 GSPS.
+To get to this throughput the following factors are in play:

 * 64 bit wide PLIO blocks on all the inputs and outputs.
 * PL frequency speccifed in the PLIO block at 500 MHz.
 * A high input frame size parameter to the filter block, in this case 8192.

 ## Knowledge nuggets

+:bulb:  The input data is split over four ports, where each successive sample is sent to a different input port in a round-robin fashion

+:bulb: The number of AI Engines used is equal to SSR^2 * CASC_LEN (in this case 4^2*2=32)

 :bulb: Note that the Spectrum Analyzer block accepts a Variable Size Signal as input.
 Likewise, Simulink *Scope* block and *Display* block also accept variable size signals as inputs.